-EXCLUSIVE: Germany backs paying out next Greek aid tranche - letter
+Exclusive: Germany backs paying out next Greek aid tranche - letter

 "This means that overall the buyback can be called a success," said the letter, adding that "the other conditions for the payment of further financial help for Greece have been met".

-"Against the backdrop of successful amendments to the programme, the status of the programme's implementation, the success of the debt buyback and the debt sustainability analysis based on these, the German government favours paying out the next credit tranche to Greece," read the letter.
+"Against the backdrop of successful amendments to the program, the status of the program's implementation, the success of the debt buyback and the debt sustainability analysis based on these, the German government favors paying out the next credit tranche to Greece," read the letter.

 (Reporting by Matthias Sobolewski; Writing by Stephen Brown; editing by Janet McBride)